 Three points critical of Populorum Progressio from the ‘left’

 How can societies be changed for the better?
 PP laments the suffering that poverty causes.
 But how can this actually be overcome?
 Donal Dorr helpfully contrasts two models of social change.1

 There is a confrontation model.
 The elites of the powerful and the rich who benefit from current social arrangements won’t give up their privileges easily.
 So they need to be confronted: an adversarial stance is necessary.
 Nothing will really change unless people take sides and are prepared for social conflict.

-Second, there is also a consensus model.
+Second, there is a consensus model.
 Change comes about because relevant social groups come to agreement, even if this is not easy to reach.
 “The presupposition… is that all the parties have sufficient goodwill and commitment to justice to move them to make concessions… [and] to promote the common welfare of all”.2

 One theme of Dorr’s book is that, from RN through to the Second Vatican Council and beyond, CST has not recognised the extent to which confrontation and social conflict are in practice necessary to bring about the kind of change that its own vision requires.
-One reason for this, Dorr thinks, is precisely CST’s rejection of the Marxist theory of class conflict and revolution; this repudiation was both in principle and because many of its adherents believed violence was justified.
+One reason for this, Dorr thinks, is precisely CST’s rejection of the Marxist theory of class conflict and revolution; this repudiation was both in principle and because many advocates of this believed violence was justified.
 In Dorr’s view, this pushed CST in the other direction, to great nervousness about any sort of adversarial approach to social change.